neo9/n9-node-utils/README.md

 ## ok

 Waits for the value of promise.
-If promise throws an Error, returns undefined.
+If promise throws an Error, returns `undefined`.

 `ok(promise: Object): Promise`